Monday, June 10, 2024

 The unadulterated spirit is will.
 Will is power.
 The urge to go beyond the self, the daemonic urge, or romanticism, is a perversion of this power.
 Classicism to the extent that it elevates the intellect, or dwells on the distinction that can be made between the power of the mind, rationalism, and mere corporeality, sets up a tendency toward adulteration of the will.
 The next logical step from classicism is toward romanticism; one is respite for the other, in our history, in my personal life.

 The daemonic spirit appeared through the movement of Christianity.
-Physical attraction, the daemonic urge, being suppressed was instead given prominence, life, perpetuated instead.
+Physical attraction, the daemonic urge, being suppressed was instead given prominence, life, perpetuated.
 What was natural was made evil.
 What was corrupted was faith, the opportunity for self actualization.

 Romanticism – The daemonic spirit, erotic in nature, the sensuous genius of Don Juan, the music of Mozart.